Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 ## WARNING
 We've only tested this package with Angular 11.
 We are working out a plan to support multiple versions of Angular, but for now use at your own risk!

-## UPDATES (V: 0.1.14):
-This is an absolute monster patch boi 3000.
-- Added a tonne of new components including progress indicators, spinners.
-- started implementing an Icon library,
-- fixed bad CSS,
-- added link buttons,
-- made some adjustments to pre-existing components so that they fall inline with official MS Fluent Design Figma file.
-- Working on tooling to make sure we can get changes out as quickly (easily) as possible.
-- Unit tested components to make sure everything behaves correctly.
-- Implemented global typography rules

 Massive shout out to [Smephey](https://github.com/Smephey) for helping with all this and making everything look great!

 We're pretty stoked on this library so far, and there's definitely more updates to come!
 We're aiming for a V1 release as soon as possible.